-As explained, during some passive security checks (using Swascan’s own DTI) on some well-known internet domains, Swascan’s Cyber Security Research Team detected some important vulnerabilities on two selected IP’s.
+As explained, during some passive security checks (using Swascan’s own DTI) on some well-known internet domains, Swascan Offensive Security Team detected some important vulnerabilities on two selected IP’s.

 Strongly based on pure intelligence Data, the Domain Threat Intelligence provides useful information and indicators to implement better cyber defence strategies and improve the resilience of your company perimeter.

 The Threat Intelligence gathering activity is carried out through a process of research, individuation and selection of all the publicly available information relating to the domain, subdomain and compromised email of the interested party.
 All this information is gathered through a completely passive analysis.